Council Tax Appeals

 • the amount of the bill is wrong, for example if you think you're entitled to a discount, or we haven't reduced the bill for a disability

-In the first instance, please write to the Council Tax department by either email or post using the details on the back of your Council Tax bill, giving reasons why you think your bill is wrong.
+In the first instance, please write to the Council Tax department, giving reasons why you think your bill is wrong.
 We may ask you for more information so that we can make a decision.
 You must write to us within 2 months of the date that the bill concerned was issued to you.

 We may either decide: